MicrosoftDocs/sql-docs/docs/reporting-services/lesson-6-adding-grouping-and-totals-reporting-services.md

 ---
-title: "Lesson 6: Adding grouping and totals (Reporting Services)"
+title: "Lesson 6: Add grouping and totals (Reporting Services)"
 description: Learn how to add grouping and totals to your Reporting Services report to organize and summarize your data.
 author: maggiesMSFT
 ms.author: maggies